Killerfurbies/sqltable/README.md

 It should also give peace of mind to systems administrators, DBAs, Data Engineers and the like who need to give database access to data analysts.
 They can supply a connection string to an analyst in an encrypted `.sqltable.conf` file (or better yet, in some encrypted key-value store), ensuring that the analysts can only access the database through this controlled avenue.
 Since the administrators can supply default global where conditions in `.sqltable.conf`, they can effectively quarantine an analyst to their sphere of responsibility without the hassle of row-level permissions (in databases that support it), or creating complicated user and group permissions.
 Simply share a config file with whomever you wish.

-Or more likely it's used by a superuser who just wants to be diligent.
+Or more likely it's used by an analyst, regardless of access level, who just wants to be diligent and save time.
 Keep a different `.sqltable.conf` for every report to reduce risk of human error.

 ### Methods